Cheese Wheel Wedding Cakes Might Be The Next Best Trend

 The Double Threat: Classy & Cheesy

-Stacked several tiers—errr wheels—high, these cheese wedding cakes look ever bit as impressive as their traditional counterparts, especially when bedecked with flowers and cake toppers.
+Stacked several tiers—errr wheels—high, these cheese wedding cakes look ever bit as impressive as their traditional counterparts, especially when bedecked with flowers and wedding cake toppers.
 “People are really surprised when they see these cakes—they never recognize that they’re cheese,” says Shannon Berry, Special Events Manager at Fromagination, an artisanal cheese shop based in Madison, Wisconsin.

 Berry notes that picking cheeses for an impressive cheese wheel cake isn’t quite as simple as visiting your favorite bakery.
 “There are a lot more nuanced flavors in these cheeses,” she explains.
 That’s because Fromagination and other cheesemakers offering cheese wheel wedding cakes, aren’t just dealing in your standard cheddar.
 Berry mentions that the cheeses Fromagination carries run the gamut, from triple cream bries to soft-ripened goat cheese and even some dessert-like varieties.
 “Some cheeses are sweeter in nature, like a Wensleydale,” Berry explains.
 These sweeter cheeses can help bridge the gap for those looking for a sweet after dinner treat.